-Loyola College in Maryland is a Jesuit Catholic university committed to the educational and spiritual traditions of the Society of Jesus and to the ideals of liberal education and the development of the whole person.
-Accordingly, the College will inspire students to learn, lead, and serve in a diverse and changing world.
+Loyola University Maryland is a Jesuit Catholic university committed to the educational and spiritual traditions of the Society of Jesus and to the ideals of liberal education and the development of the whole person.
+Accordingly, the University will inspire students to learn, lead, and serve in a diverse and changing world.